 They were just so happy to figure out which designs raced fastest.

-Blake planned to have an estimation jar full of Legos for months and took complete control over organizing and executing the activity.
+Blake planned to have an estimation jar full of LEGO bricks for months and took complete control over organizing and executing the activity.

 Before we knew it, it was time to sing to the birthday boy.